aslanpour/aws-terraform/README.md

 **Security Groups**.

  - *Load Balancer Security Group*: A security group for the load balancer is created to only allow HTTP requests from anywhere.
- - *Web Server Security Group*: A security group for the web servers is created to allow HTTP requests (only from the load balancer), SSH (from the internal network), and ICMP (from the internal network).
+ - *Web Server Security Group*: A security group for the web servers is created to allow HTTP requests (only from the load balancer), SSH (from the bastion's security group), and ICMP (from the internal network).
 With this limited HTTP access, the web servers are secured so that no request can directly enter the web server, without being sourced from the load balancer.
  - *Bastion Security Group*: A security group for the bastion host is created to allow SSH from anywhere.
 Note: the outbound traffic for all security groups is allowed.
- - *Private Security Group*: A security group is created for use by instances in the private subnets to allow HTTP (from anywhere), SSH (from the internal network), and ICMP (from the internal network).
+ - *Private Security Group*: A security group is created for use by instances in the private subnets to allow HTTP (from anywhere), SSH (from the bastion's security group), and ICMP (from the internal network).

 **Network Access Control Lists (NACL)**.